MattMcFarland/tw-client/README.md

 - [x] Indication for post editor missing
 - [x] tags in select forms styling messed up
 - [x] Visual indication for adding new comment.
+- [x] tags css needs margin-top (24px)

 #### v2.2.5

+The following items were fixed:

-- Fixed preloader for "load more" button
+- [x] preloader for "load more" button
-- Fixed tutorials button on tut request list not working
+- [x] tutorials button on tut request list not working
-- Fixed "no image" fallback for preview / link meta
+- [x] "no image" fallback for preview / link meta
 - [x] need preloader for "load more" button
 - [x] x tutorials button on tut request list not working
 - [x] no image fallback